normandmickey/MrsStax/README.md

 ## Introduction
 This application is a Slack Bot that uses OpenAI's language model to provide domain specific answers.
 You provide the documents.
+This app includes the OpenStax textbook "Principles of Macroeconomics 3e" for demonstration purposes.

 ## Features
 - GPT3 based Slack Bot using your own documents (PDF or docx).